 Summary

 Here is a summary of the most important things to consider when buying wheels.
-Please, keep in mind that these are general recommendations that suit most riders.
+Please keep in mind that these are general recommendations that suit most riders.
 However, every rider has unique preferences, so the resulting wheels may vary.

 The first thing to double-check is the wheel size.
 Some small road bikes come with smaller 27.5″ wheels (650b).
 However, the industry standard for road bike wheels is 28″ (700c).

-And last but not least, buy wheels only from trustworthy and reliable brands that offer a warranty, helpful customer support, and eventually crash replacement programs.
+Choose a freehub body depending on your groupset.
+Last but not least, buy wheels only from trustworthy and reliable brands that offer a warranty, helpful customer support, and, eventually, crash replacement programs.

-Browse More Road Bike Wheels Related Content
+Browse More Road Bike Wheels-Related Content